enightengale/contacts/README.md

 # Keep track of your Contacts
-##### Follow [this link](https://fathomless-wave-62664.herokuapp.com/) to add your contact information.
+###### Follow [this link](https://fathomless-wave-62664.herokuapp.com/) to add your contact information.
 I've recently just started working with Sinatra so this project has been extremely helpful.
 Setting up routes, forms, and keeping track of each Contact with a different ID was very exciting.
-Hopefully soon I'll be working with SQL so that I won't have to manually keep track of each Contact's ID.